iotaledger/bee-rfcs/text/0010-trits/0010-trits.md

 # Rationale and alternatives

 - Just define type alias and some convert functions.
 This give way more freedom to the users.
-- Each encoded trit is a type of its own intead of interface like above.
+- Each encoded trit is a type of its own instead of interface like above.

 # Unresolved questions